mmfactory/a-p-prog/README.md

 ## Software

+Note: pp3 is the original version by jaromir-sukuba.

 When running under Linux, download source from this repository and run

-`gcc -Wall pp3.c -o pp3`
+`gcc -Wall pp4.c -o pp4`

-This should build executable pp3.
+This should build executable pp4.
 When working under windows, you can download compiled binary from this repository.
 Alternatively, you can build it from source - install minGW and run

-`gcc -Wall pp3.c -o pp3`
+`gcc -Wall pp4.c -o pp4`

 ie. the same procedure as on Linux.
-This should result in silent build with pp3.exe executable created.
+This should result in silent build with pp4.exe executable created.

 Running the executable with no parameters should only bring banner "pp programmer".
 Though running with basic set of parameters

-`./pp3 -c /dev/ttyACM0 -t 16f1829 file.hex`
+`./pp4 -c /dev/ttyACM0 -t 16f1829 file.hex`

 under Linux, where -c parameter denotes port to be accessed, -t parameter defines PIC to be programmed and last parameter is hex file to be downloaded; or

-`pp3.exe -c COM30 -t 16f1829 file.hex`
+`pp4.exe -c COM30 -t 16f1829 file.hex`

 under Windows should program the target PIC; with expected result:

-	$ ./pp3 -c /dev/ttyACM0 -t 16f1829 file.hex
+	$ ./pp4 -c /dev/ttyACM0 -t 16f1829 file.hex
     Opening serial port
     Device ID 0x27E4
     Programming FLASH (16384 B in 256 pages)